-- An OEM active antenna module that meets our requirements should be used if there is a need to integrate the antenna. - The total maximum noise figure including external LNA (or the LNA in the active antenna) should be around 3 dB. - Ensure active antenna gain is ideally between 30 40 dB gain. - Make sure the antenna is not placed close to noisy parts of the circuitry and does not face any other noisy elements (for example microcontroller, display). - Signal levels above 40 C/N0 average are required for optimal RTK performance. - If a patch type antenna is used, an antenna ground plane with minimum 100 150 mm diameter is required. - Ensure antenna supports both L1 and L5 bands. - Ensure antenna element gain is between 2 and 3 dBic typical for each band. - ESD protection on the RF input is mandatory.
+- An OEM active antenna module that meets our requirements should be used if there is a need to integrate the antenna. - The total maximum noise figure including external LNA (or the LNA in the active antenna) should be around 3 dB. - Ensure active antenna gain is ideally between 30 40 dB gain. - Make sure the antenna is not placed close to noisy parts of the circuitry and does not face any other noisy elements (for example microcontroller, display). - Signal levels above 40 C/N0 average are required for optimal RTK performance. - If a patch type antenna is used, an antenna ground plane with minimum 100 150 mm diameter is required. - Ensure antenna supports both L1 and L2 bands for ZED-F9T-00B or L1 and L5 bands for ZED-F9T-10B or L1, L2 and L5 bands for ZED-F9T-20B. - Ensure antenna element gain is between 2 and 3 dBic typical for each band.